-What Does a 401(k) Third Party Administrator Do?
+What Does a 401K Administrator for Small Business Do?

-- Helps design your employee 401(k) plan so that it’s in compliance with the legal requirements set forth by the Department of Labor (DOL) and Internal Revenue Service (IRS)
+- Designing your employee 401k plan, so that it complies with the legal requirements set forth by the Department of Labor (DOL) and the Internal Revenue Service (IRS).

-- Acts as a go-between for the company sponsoring the 401(k) plan and the record keeper who holds the plan’s assets
+- Acting as a go-between for the company sponsoring the 401k plan and the 401k record keeper who holds the plan’s assets.

-- Helps prepare the annual tax return and report materials related to your company retirement plan
+- Helping to prepare the annual tax return and report material related to your company’s 401k plan.

-- Annual plan testing to gauge compliance with IRS and DOL requirements (e.g., participant contribution limits, non-discrimination requirements)
+- Conducting annual plan testing to gauge compliance with IRS and DOL requirements, including participant contribution levels and non-discrimination requirements

 - Calculating vested percentages for plan participants